 - Operational benchmarking is allowing identification of high and poor performers

 - The community does not understand the value or cost of water

 - Water management needs a broad toolbox

-New infrastructure – Currently some 27 dams are proposed to expand agricultural regions in the north of the country.
+Currently some 27 dams are proposed to expand agricultural regions in the north of the country.
 These are not associated with flood or drought mitigation.
 This will be the only significant infrastructure spend in the foreseeable future.
-The financing of these will be provided by the private sector, likely in association with Australia’s desire to be the food bowl for Asia.
+Financing of these will be provided by the private sector, likely in association with Australia’s desire to be the food bowl for Asia.

-Efficiency of operations –The water industry has not been good at demonstrating our level of performance.
+The water industry has not been good at demonstrating our level of performance.
 Recently several benchmarking tools and surveys have been developed including those for sewerage treatment plants, sewerage pumping stations, electrical and mechanical services.
-The increased use of these operational level benchmarking will improve the performance and efficiency of our operations.
+Increased use of these operational level benchmarking will improve the performance and efficiency of our operations.
 Increased benchmarking will help identify and focus on the industry poor performers.